On two occasions (at least), Jesus summed up the teaching of his Bible (which Christians call the Old Testament) very concisely.

 Commission for Social Responsibility

 Currently the Diocese of Worcester focuses its engagement with with social, community, economic and rural affairs through a Commission for Social Responsibility (CSR).
 Members are elected from each deanery or co-opted because of their expertise or experience.
-The Chair is Prof. Michael Taylor, Emeritus Professor of Social Theology, Birmingham University.
+The Chair is Revd Richard Clark, Team Rector of Redditch Holy Trinity.